chellxh/module-three-study-guide/01-npm-for-react.md

 ## Renaming Imported Modules

 - What are some benefits of renaming imported variables?
+- * AS keyword to assign it a var
 - What are some good conventions to follow when naming variables?
+- * descriptive, unique, camelCase, avoid reserved words, full names when possible

 ```js
 import {message as hello, anotherMessage} from "./messages.js";